 At least, they used to be.

 Now, you can convert those abstract numbers in your analytics report into real people in your CRM with website visitor identification technology.
 In other words, you can identify anonymous website visitors.

-Once they’re in your database, you can nurture those contacts as you would any other lead: by email, direct mail, phone, and any other channels you use
+Once they’re in your database, you can nurture those contacts as you would any other lead: by email, direct mail, phone, and any other channels you use.

 What is Website Visitor Identification Software?